 At the Faraday Institute I have had the pleasure of getting to know present and past A Rocha staff and volunteers, and the Director of their Climate Stewards carbon offsetting initiative which is now an independent charity.
 A number of books track the progress of A Rocha over the years, including Under the Bright Wings (Portugal), Kingfisher’s Fire, God Doesn’t do Waste (UK) Planted (Canada) and Postcards from the Middle East (Lebanon).

-A Rocha has always produced excellent resources for churches, and today these include (on the A Rocha UK website) the very popular Eco Church and now Eco Diocese scheme (look for Eco Congregation in Ireland and Scotland), provision of speakers, and Wild Christian.
+A Rocha has always produced excellent resources for churches, and today these include (on the A Rocha UK website) the very popular Eco Church and now Eco Diocese scheme (look for Eco Congregation in Ireland and Scotland), provision of speakers, podcasts and Wild Christian.
 A Rocha International provide an array of resources for churches, including the Global Classroom study guide produced in partnership with the Lausanne Movement, sermons, Bible studies, church service resource packs, music, prayers, and more.
 This is one of the first places to look if you are wondering how to cover creation care in your church.